pranaybinju/maps_blog/blogs/2019/integrate-google-maps-with-custom-style-&-track-user-location-in-react-native/integrate-custom-maps-&-track-user-location-in-react-native.md

   `import MapView from 'react-native-maps';`

-- Render map as follows in `Map` component:
+- Render map as follows in `Map` component with hardcoded values for latitude,longitude,latitudeDelta and longitudeDelta as follows:

 ```js
 import React from "react";